 (d) Transmission Operator within the CAISO BAA ☐

+The invoice and payment process for the HANA services will be in accordance with Section 19.8 of the CAISO Tariff.
+The invoice and payment process for other supplemental services will be in accordance with Section 19.9 of the CAISO Tariff.

 5.4 Payment Default.
 The CAISO will have the right to recover unpaid RC Services invoiced amounts from the RC Customer pursuant to Section 19.7 of the CAISO Tariff.
 For RC Customers in the CAISO Balancing Authority Area, the CAISO will have the right to recover unpaid RC Services invoiced amounts from the RC Customer pursuant to Section 11.20.9 of the CAISO Tariff.

 ARTICLE VI